pratimaprasad17/netflix_data_analysis_with_excel/README.md

 While the US dominates, there’s a growing share of international content:
 - **India** emerges as a key player
 - **UK & Canada** show consistent presence
-- Globalization isn't a feature—it’s a *strategy*
+- Globalization isn't a feature → it’s a *strategy*

 ### 4. 🕒 Duration Analysis
 The average movie lasts about 90 minutes, while most TV shows range from 1 to 3 seasons.
 The dashboard also highlights outliers with unusually long runtimes.